-Rotarian Tony Briar, from Bassingbourn, explained: “First, you buy your virtual balloon (as few or as many as you like) from the club at £3 each.
+Rotarian Tony Briar, from Bassingbourn, said: “First you buy your virtual balloon – as few or as many as you like – from the club at £3 each.
 You get to choose the shape, colour and helium content.

 You may also want to watch:

-Tony added: “Go on, have a go!
-Social distancing needn’t take the fun out of fundraising!”
+“Go on, have a go.
+Lockdown needn’t take the fun out of fundraising!”